Morcón (Filipino cuisine)

-Morcón or morconito (also spelled morkon or morkonito), is a Philippine braised beef roulade made with beef flank steak stuffed with hard-boiled eggs, carrots, pickled cucumber, cheese, and various sausages.
+Morcon or morconito is a Philippine braised beef roulade made with beef flank steak stuffed with hard-boiled eggs, carrots, pickled cucumber, cheese, and various sausages.
 It is commonly served during Christmas and other festive occasions.

 Origins

 The name is derived from the Spanish morcón, a type of dry sausage originally used to stuff the dish.
-These sausages are now known under the general terms longganisa or chorizo in the Philippines, with the term morcón becoming exclusively used for this dish.
+These sausages are now known under the general terms longganisa or chorizo in the Philippines, with the term morcon becoming exclusively used for this dish.